jngod2011/Stata-Threshold-Vector-Autoregression/README.md

-# Stata-Programs
+## Stata-Programs

-This repository contains my ado programs written in Stata.
+This repository contains programs that I wrote for my graduate economics courses.